Flight-Free-UK/flight_free_uk_website/source/posts_travel/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 “We definitely found some locations that we would like to visit again and again, including a small secluded beach that you could only access by foot.
 It was such a beautiful beach, tucked away from the crowds, with gorgeous clear waters.”

-> ”We found a beautiful secluded beach, tucked away from the crowds, with gorgeous clear waters.”
+> We found a beautiful secluded beach, tucked away from the crowds, with gorgeous clear waters.

 Stopping off in Plymouth on the way back was a nostalgic part of the trip, as Gemma had studied at Plymouth University and had spent four years living in the coastal city.

 “We had such a great week.
 We managed to do enough that we felt we’d seen as much as we could in Cornwall as well as relaxing enough to feel rejuvenated.
 I was proud to have shown my partner around our wonderful coastline and really felt the benefit of not relying on a car to explore the area.”

-## Alan: survival camp in the Lake District
+### Alan: survival camp in the Lake District

 For something a little different, Alan booked himself onto a week-long beginners' Survival and Bushcraft course in the Lake District, run by [Wild Human](https://www.wildhuman.com/).